 Once the pin connection is established, the electrical current can pass through them to flow into the bulb.
 That process excites the filament to produce light.

 The “C" stands for “coiled," which means the filament wire is either deeply fluted or wound into a helical coil.
 The “CC" light bulb stands for “coiled coil", the filament wire gets wound into a helical coil, and then that process is repeated.

 Some light fixtures have specific filament shapes, designs, or voltage limitations.
-The electrical filament for the classic incandescent light bulb, the electrical filament is the small thin wire that sits between two longer ones that hold it up.
+The electrical filament for the classic incandescent light bulb is the small thin wire that sits between two longer ones that hold it up.
 The older designs use tungsten for this component because of the high melting point.

 Here's a closer look at the differences between filament LEDs and traditional designs.